 My program of research seeks to provide a comprehensive account of the etiology of alcohol and other drug addiction in humans to bolster early identification and prevention efforts.
 Specifically, the C.R.E.A.M.
-(Clinical Research on Externalizing and Addiction Mechanisms) Lab (launching in January 2022) focuses on disturbances in cognitive-affective processes across time that give rise to the emergence of substance use disorders (SUDs) and other forms of externalizing psychopathology.
-I have three complementary substantive areas in pursuit of the mechanisms of risk for addiction: (1) Understanding dispositional trait liabilities promotive of addiction, particularly as concerns the interplay between disinhibition and reward sensitivity, (2) leveraging behavioral economic paradigms to characterize proximal risk and maintenance processes implicated in SUD, and (3) bridging between- and within-subject mechanisms of risk for problematic consumption using ambulatory assessment techniques.
+(Clinical Research on Externalizing and Addiction Mechanisms) Lab focuses on disturbances in cognitive-affective processes across time that give rise to the emergence of substance use disorders (SUDs) and other forms of externalizing psychopathology.
+I have three complementary substantive areas in pursuit of the mechanisms of risk for addiction: (1) Understanding dispositional trait liabilities promotive of addiction, particularly as concerns the interplay between disinhibition and reward sensitivity, (2) bridging between- and within-subject mechanisms of risk for problematic consumption using ambulatory assessment techniques, and (3) evaluating and improving the generalizability and applicability of models of addiction to minoritized and socioeconomically-disadvantaged populations.
 To do this work, we use human neuroscientific methods (primarily electroencephalogram/event-related potentials [EEG/ERPs]), ambulatory assessment techniques (such as ecological momentary assessment), biometric (behavioral genetic) analyses, and a variety of statistical modeling approaches.

 Perkins, E. R.*, Joyner, K. J.*, Patrick, C. J., Bartholow, B. D., Latzman, R. D., DeYoung, C. G., Kotov, R., Reininghaus, U., Cooper, S. E., Afzali, M. H., Docherty, A. R., Dretsch, M. N., Eaton, N. R., Goghari, V. M., Haltigan, J. D., Krueger, R. F., Martin, E. A., Michelini, G., Ruocco, A. C., Tackett, J. L., Venables, N. C., Waldman, I. D., & Zald, D. H. (2020).
 Neurobiology and the Hierarchical Taxonomy of Psychopathology: Progress toward ontogenetically informed and clinically useful nosology.
 Dialogues in Clinical Neuroscience, 22(1), 417-429.